Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 - To maintain the brilliant luster distinctive to pure silver, avoid unnecessary exposure to moisture, peroxide and household solvents.

-- If silver jewelry is severely tarnished, it is recommended that the item be taken for a professional cleaning by a reputable jeweler.
-If you are familiar with the process, using a silver cleaning solution at home can also remove stubborn tarnishing on silver jewelry.
+- If silver jewelry is severely tarnished, it is recommended that the item be taken for a professional cleaning by a Preferred jeweler.

 Platinum Group Metals (PGMs)

 Platinum in jewelry is actually an alloyed group of six other metals.
-Referred to as the platinum group of precious metals (PGMs), these include Palladium (Pd), Platinum (Pt), Rhodium (Rh), Rutheium (Ru), Osmium (Os) and Iridium (Ir).
+Referred to as the platinum group of precious metals (PGMs), these include Palladium (Pd), Platinum (Pt), Rhodium (Rh) and Iridium (Ir).

 Platinum (Pt)

-The distinct whitish-gray color of transitional precious metal, platinum is vibrant, dense and malleable.
-Platinum also remains one of the rarest elements found within the Earth’s crust.
+With its distinct whitish-gray color, platinum is vibrant, dense and malleable.
+Platinum is also one of the rarest elements found within the Earth’s crust.

-Not only is Platinum elegant in appearance, but also resistant to corrosion by air, water or oxidation.
-With the added benefit of hypo-allergenic elements, Platinum is a favored choice when it comes to choice of precious metal in jewelry.
+Not only is platinum elegant in appearance, but it is also resistant to corrosion by air, water or oxidation.
+With the added benefit of hypo-allergenic elements, platinum is a favored choice for all types of jewelry.

 Platinum is the strongest precious metal found in jewelry.
 Commonly used in bridal and engagement ring settings, platinum is often attributed to bringing out the brilliance of diamonds through its unique shimmery luster.